Research

 Physics-based models

-For the processing-structure relation, we use the discrete element method for powder dynamics (using FLOW-3D AM), thermal-fluid model for melt pool (using FLOW-3D AM), and CALPHAD-informed phase field model for solidification (using Thermo-Calc and MOOSE).
+For the processing-structure relation, we use the discrete element method for powder dynamics (using FLOW-3D AM), thermo-fluid model for melt pool (using FLOW-3D AM), and CALPHAD-informed phase field model for solidification (using Thermo-Calc and MOOSE).

 Artificial-intelligence-based methods